fnogatz/magento2-matomo/README.md

 If you need to send some custom information to your Matomo server, Chessio_Matomo lets you do so using event observers.

-To set custom data on each page, use the `piwik_track_page_view_before` event.
+To set custom data on each page, use the `matomo_track_page_view_before` event.
 A tracker instance will be passed along with the event object to your observer's `execute` method.

 ```php
 public function execute(\Magento\Framework\Event\Observer $observer)